TangentFoxy/os-setup/ReadMe.md

 - `priority`: Higher numbers go first.
 (Everything defaults to 0.)
 (I've been organizing these in part by how much I want different things, and how *slow* some things are.
 I prioritize faster and more important things.)
 - `notes`: Extra notes/warnings about the package. (`description` is only meant to have *what* it is.)
 - `binary`: If a `which` command can be run to verify installation, the name of the binary should be here.
+- `name`: **Do not set this.** (Automatically added for internal functionality.)

 Functions that will be run (in the order shown here):
 - `prerequisites`: Package(s) required to be installed *before* this package.
 - `optional_prerequisites`: Package(s) that must be installed *before* this package if both are being installed.
-- `conditions`/`condition`: Can be a function, which must return a truthy value for installation to proceed, or a command which must exit 0 to continue.
+- `conditions`/`condition`: Can be a function, which must return a truthy value for installation to proceed, or a string containing a command which must exit 0 to continue.
 Critically, these checks are done during an attempted install, *not* when deciding what to install.
 (Used to make complex checks that can't be handled another way.)
 - `browse_to`: Tuples of URLs and file descriptions that must be opened for the user to download file(s).
 Defaults to instructing to download a Debian (.deb) file.
-- `ppa`: A PPA that must be added to APT.
+- `ppa`: A PPA that must be added to APT-GET.
 - `apt`: Packages that must be installed via APT-GET.
 - `flatpak`: Packages that must be installed via Flatpak.
 - `brew`: Packages that must be installed via brew.